-Directions).

-207 Harrison, above n 11, 50-52.
+- Directions). - 207 Harrison, above n 11, 50-52.

-208 Rosemary Hunter, 'Child-Related Proceedings under Pt VII Div12A of the Family Law Act: What the Children's Cases Pilot Program Can and Can't Tell Us' (2006) 20 Australian Journal of Family Law 227.
+Rosemary Hunter, 'Child-Related Proceedings under Pt VII Div12A of the Family Law Act: What the Children's Cases Pilot Program Can and Can't Tell Us' (2006) 20 Australian Journal of Family Law 227.
+J McIntosh, 'Children's Cases Pilot Project: An exploratory study of impacts on parenting capacity and the positive impact of the amendments has been diminished as there are an insufficient number of family consultants to fulfil this role, judges have insufficient time to allocate to such hearings and delays mean appointments with family consultants and such hearings cannot be scheduled early enough in the dispute to lessen the chances of an intractable dispute worsening.211

-J McIntosh, 'Children's Cases Pilot Project: An exploratory study of impacts on parenting capacity and child wellbeing - Final Report to the Family Court of Australia' (March 2006).
+209 J McIntosh, 'Children's Cases Pilot Project: An exploratory study of impacts on parenting capacity and child wellbeing - Final Report to the Family Court of Australia' (March 2006).

 5.150 Despite the positive attributes of the Less Adversarial Trial process, it is now rarely used, and has never been part of the processes of the Federal Circuit Court.
-The Family Court has commented that over time the positive impact of the amendments has been diminished as there are an insufficient number of family consultants to fulfil this role, judges have insufficient time to allocate to such hearings and delays mean appointments with family consultants and such hearings cannot be scheduled early enough in the dispute to lessen the chances of an intractable dispute worsening.211
+The Family Court has commented that over time

-- 5.151 A close examination of the existing provisions for Less Adversarial Trials reveals that, properly resourced and implemented, they largely correspond with the essential components of the multi-disciplinary panels or tribunals proposed in submissions.
+5.151 A close examination of the existing provisions for Less Adversarial Trials reveals that, properly resourced and implemented, they largely correspond with the essential components of the multi-disciplinary panels or tribunals proposed in submissions.
 In particular, they are expressly child-focused, quasi-inquisitorial, focused on safeguarding children and parties from family violence, designed to promote cooperative child-focused parenting, and are to be conducted without undue delay.
 Multi-disciplinary expertise is provided either by Family Consultants, or by the ability of the court to appoint an assessor, pursuant to s 102B of the Family Law Act, in any field of expertise deemed necessary, to assist with the hearing and determination of proceedings.
-The appointment of an assessor would assist a judge to interpret the specialist expert evidence provided by the Family Consultant or any expert called by the parties.
-Importantly, the original role of the Family Consultants in the initial years of the establishment of the process also included the external service-referral function.
-Some submissions urged better resourcing to enable the reinvigoration of the Less Adversarial Trial process.212 - 5.152 Apart from resourcing issues, it is possible that judicial officers have felt constrained to utilise their powers fully under Div 12A because of concerns about the nature of the judicial power vested in courts constituted under Chapter III of the Constitution.213 In the context of the present discussion, the concern that arises is the extent to which the alteration of some adversarial features of federal civil litigation conflicts with the exercise of judicial power. - 5.153 The extent to which adversarial processes are a necessary feature of judicial power has not been fully settled.
+The appointment of an assessor would assist a judge to interpret the specialist expert evidence provided by the Family Consultants in the initial years of the establishment of the process also included the external service-referral function.
+Some submissions urged better resourcing to enable the reinvigoration of the Less Adversarial Trial process.212

+5.152 Apart from resourcing issues, it is possible that judicial officers have felt constrained to utilise their powers fully under Div 12A because of concerns about the nature of the judicial power vested in courts constituted under Chapter III of the Constitution.213 In the context of the present discussion, the concern that arises is the extent to which the alteration of some adversarial features of federal civil litigation conflicts with the exercise of judicial power.

+5.153 The extent to which adversarial processes are a necessary feature of judicial power has not been fully settled.
 In 1976, the High Court held that judges exercising judicial power should not favour an inquisitorial process over adversarial proceedings.
-In $R \ v$ Watson; Ex parte Armstrong, the trial judge, in the course of interlocutory proceedings, directed a party to provide an affidavit detailing her financial position when neither party had requested this course of action.
+In R v Watson; Ex parte Armstrong, the trial judge, in the course of interlocutory proceedings, directed a party to provide an affidavit detailing her financial position when neither party had requested this course of action.
 On appeal, the High Court held that the judge's intervention in the proceedings indicated a basic misconception as to the role of the Family Court.
 The High Court held that any discretion exercised by Family Court judges must be in accordance with the exercise of judicial power and the duty to act judicially.214